vidhanio/vidhanio/README.md

 👨‍💻 I am greatly interested in computer science and software development.

-I'm also interested in gaming, listening to music, and watching video essays!
+🎶 I'm also interested in listening to music, gaming, and watching video essays!

 # Interests